Uzynagash

 Uzynagash (Узынағаш) is a selo in Zhambyl District in Almaty Region of south-eastern Kazakhstan.
 It is the capital of the district.
 Population:

 Location

 Uzynagash is a village in Zhambyl district.
 Its geographical location is 314 km from the Taldykorgan city to the south-west, 44 km from Almaty to the west.

-Village in 1929-1956 years was a center production of agricultural dairy products at Lenin Farmhouse.
-It is named "Uzynagash", due to the richness of the tall trees in the region visible.
-According to other data, here it is mentioned about the length and flow of the rivers may have left ...
+The village in 1929 - 1956 was a center of production of agricultural dairy products at Lenin Farmhouse.
+Its name in Kazakh means "Long tree", referring to the trees growing in the surrounding area.

 Climate

 Uzynagash has a humid continental climate (Köppen: Dfa), characterized by cold winters and hot summers.